PanelPicker

 • The audience at SXSW EDU is well-versed in the current education landscape.
 Given the limited space, your description does not need to reference broad statements and statistics about the state of education, and should focus on the specific content of your session.

-• Please note that learning objectives are optional for Meet Up proposals only, as the Meet Up format is NOT presentation-based.
+• Please note that session takeaways are not required for Meetup proposals, as the Meetup format is NOT presentation-based.

-Add a short creative video and / or visual aids to serve as the digital face of your proposal.
+Add a short creative video and/or visual aids to serve as the digital face of your proposal.
 You must provide at least one resource to support your programming idea.
-Videos are highly preferred, and there’s no need for high-value production, as we just want to hear you speak — just record yourself on your phone / computer pitching your idea!
-Please note, you must have clear rights to whatever resources you include.
+Videos are highly preferred, and there’s no need for high-value production, as we just want to hear you speak — just record yourself on your phone or computer pitching your idea!
+Please note that you must have clear rights to whatever resources you include.
 Please enable closed captioning for any videos you include and make sure they are publicly viewable.

 Speakers are an important part of your proposal and play a large role in the evaluation of your idea.
 Be prepared to enter each proposed speaker’s name, contact information, short bio, and diversity contributions.
 Although most of this information is kept confidential, know that each speaker’s name, title, organization, and bio will be shared with the community.